denten-books/plain-text/main.md

 Three of the essays, however strike in another direction.

-The Russian *priem* was unfortunately translated as as "device," which makes it sound akin to "gadget" or an "appliance," where Shklovsky clearly means it as a technique, or a "move" in a sense that *Harai Goshi* is a "Sweeping Hip Throw" move in Judo, and a part of *Koshi-Waza* or "hip technique."
+The Russian *priem* was unfortunately translated as as "device," which makes it sound akin to "gadget" or an "appliance," where Shklovsky could be (and sometimes is) much better translated as a technique, or a "move."[^ln3-move]

+[^ln3-move]: "Move" in a sense that *Harai Goshi* is a "Sweeping Hip Throw" "move" in Judo, and a part of *Koshi-Waza* or "hip technique."

 Where we started with a dichotomy, we arrive at a model of textuality that contains three parts: matter, form, and content.
 The history of Western